justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ```

-## Summary Of How It Feels To Use APL
+## Summary of How it Feels to Use APL

 In APL it feels like you are making molecules with atoms (language primitives) and bonds (combinators/trains).
 The spelling of the name of the molecule _is_ the molecule.